-All expenditure is capitalised to form additional equity in the Spur Hill Joint Venture as per the Farm In Agreement.
+All expenditure is capitalised to form additional equity in the Spur Hill Joint Venture.
 As such there are no reportable items of revenue or expenditure for this period or any historical periods.

 Unless otherwise stated, the above summarised financial information reflects the amounts as presented in the individual Australian-Accounting-Standards financial statements of the joint operation.